Center for Entrepreneurship | St. Francis College

 Creating Small Innovations for Big Dreams

-The Center for Entrepreneurship at St. Francis College seeks to create an environment that champion’s creativity and innovation, encourages calculated risk, celebrates critical thinking, energizes the creative spirit, and above all, is infused with social responsibility.
-We envision the support provided will result in the development of sustainable businesses and successful careers informed by the Franciscan tradition.
+The Center for Entrepreneurship champion’s creativity and innovation, encourages calculated risk, celebrates critical thinking, energizes the creative spirit, and above all, is infused with social responsibility.
+We strive to support the development of sustainable businesses and successful careers informed by the Franciscan tradition.

-Our values help us define the entrepreneurial mindset, the way we interact with our students and alumni, the way we integrate ourselves in the community around us, and the way we achieve our educational and social goals.
+Our values help define the entrepreneurial mindset and shape the way we interact with our students and alumni, integrate ourselves in our community, and achieve our educational and social goals.

 Entrepreneurship at SFC

 Minor in Entrepreneurship